dtuthill/erdos_AU22_bristlecone/README.md

 # An Analysis of Bike Safety in London
-by AJ Bishop, Ben Cote, Jacob Freyermuth, Greg McCracken, and Daniel Tuthill (Bristlecone Team) This project was completed for the Erdos Institute Data Science Bootcamp, Fall 2022.
+by AJ Bishop, Ben Cote, Jacob Freyermuth, Greg McCracken, and Daniel Tuthill (Bristlecone Team)<br/>
+This project was completed for the Erdos Institute Data Science Bootcamp, Fall 2022.

 We built a comprehensive dataset of bike accidents and safety features in Greater London, United Kingdom.
 We then used this dataset to determine whether shared bus and bike lanes were as safe as segregrated bus lanes.